skyflowapi/skyflow-iOS/README.md

       ]
     ]
    ```
-  Note: If you do not provide a redaction type, RedactionType.PLAIN_TEXT is the default.
+  Note: `redaction` defaults to [RedactionType.PLAIN_TEXT](#redaction-types).

-The following example sample code makes a detokenize call to reveal the masked value of a token.
+The following example code makes a detokenize call to reveal the masked value of a token:

 ```swift
   let getCallback = GetCallback()   // Custom callback - implementation of Skyflow.Callback